 Merging Data Files

 This Excel file has macros that will simplify the process of combining multiple data files and multiple survey runs.
-Note that it is not supported on Macs.

 To use the file, follow these steps.